thomas-lehericy/Hanabi-discard/Strategies.md

 Discussed in more details in the issue "Special trash".

+This strategy builds upon "Letting someone else give a clue".

 Ex: Cathy has exactly one non-play-hinted playable card, which is in slot x.
 Alice gives a trash clue.
 * Bob then knows for certain he has a trash card in slot x.
 This card is now a known trash card for everyone but Cathy.
 Since Cathy does not know that Bob knows it is a trash card, she would interpret a discard of this card as a play clue on her.
 * This trash card is now a "special trash", with target Cathy.